TaitoUnited/taito-cli/README.md

 > For Windows: Taito-cli requires [cygwin](https://www.cygwin.com/) with the procps-ng package installed: `apt-cyg install procps-ng`.
 Configure cygwin in that way you can call `git`, `docker` and `docker-compose` commands from cygwin shell.
 If you would rather use [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about), see the next chapter.

-1. Clone this git repository.
+1. Clone this git repository and checkout the master branch.

 2. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
 It's a bash script that runs taito-cli as a Docker container.